umbraco/UmbracoDocs/Reference/Common-Pitfalls/index-v9.md

 There's a couple well known Examine events: `GatheringNodeData` and `DocumentWriting`.
 Both of these events allow the developer to modify the data that is going into the Lucene index but many times we see developers Performing Service lookups in these methods.
-For example, using `ApplicationContext.Current.Services.ContentService.GetById(e.NodeId)` inside of these events could cause an `N + 1` problem.
+For example, using `IContentService.GetById(e.NodeId)` inside of these events could cause an `N + 1` problem.
 This is because these events are executed for every single document being indexed and if you are rebuilding an index, this will mean this logic will fire for every single document and media item going into each index ...
 That could mean a tremendous number of lookups and performance drain.